Task

 ¶

-It is called by the run
+of items together.
+It is called by the run_batch

 PARAMETER | DESCRIPTION |